Ja'Quez Cross

-Ja'Quez Cross (born January 11, 2002) is an American college football running back for the Arkansas State Red Wolves.
-He previously played for the Purdue Boilermakers.
+Ja'Quez Cross (born January 11, 2002) is an American college football running back for Appalachian State.
+He previously played for the Purdue Boilermakers and Arkansas State Red Wolves.

 Early life

 Cross grew up in Hampton, Arkansas and attended Fordyce High School where he lettered in football and basketball.
 In his high school career, Cross completed 141 carries for 1,310 yards and 25 touchdowns.
 He accumulated a total of 2,002 all-purpose yards and 1,656 total yards.
 He was ranked as a three-star rated recruit and originally committed to play college football at South Dakota State University before switching his commitment to play for Purdue University.

 College career

 Purdue

 During Cross's true freshman season in 2021, he appeared in three games and was redshirted.
 He finished the season with 13 recorded rushing attempts for 27 yards and a long run of five yards while also catching one pass which covered six yards.

-On November 17, 2021, Cross announced that he would be entering the transfer portal.
+On November 17, 2021, Cross announced that he would be entering the NCAA transfer portal.
 He would later transfer to Arkansas State.